theroyakash/algorithms.theroyakash.com/docs/dp/problems.md

 1. We start the process by sorting the offers based on their starting positions.
 This step ensures that the offers are considered in ascending order of their starting positions.
 1. Create a vector `first` to store the starting positions of each offer.
 This vector will help in finding the index of the next available offer for each offer.

-## Maximum Profit in Job Scheduling.
+## Maximum Profit in Job Scheduling